Anthoine Hubert: Death

 Hubert's funeral was on 10 September at Chartres Cathedral, Eure-et-Loir.
 It was attended by his family, friends and many people from the motorsport world, including Fédération Internationale de l'Automobile president Jean Todt, Renault F1 advisor and four-time champion Alain Prost, Charles Leclerc, Pierre Gasly, Esteban Ocon, and George Russell.
 Hubert's car number, 19, was later announced to have been permanently retired from use in Formula 2 with his replacement Artem Markelov running the #22 in place of the #19.

-On the first anniversary of his death, many people in the F1 paddock went to the Raidillon tyre barrier (including close friend Pierre Gasly), where Hubert crashed to pay their respects.
+On the first anniversary of his death, many people in the F1 paddock went to the Raidillon tyre barrier (including close friend Gasly), where Hubert crashed to pay their respects.
 The F2 Feature race had a small remembrance graphic for Hubert on the upper right hand side of the broadcast (a half star with Hubert's initials and his number, AH19).
 Pierre Gasly wore a tribute helmet for the 2020 Belgian Grand Prix.
 All single seater race cars in Belgium during the F1 weekend had an AH19 remembrance sticker on them.

+In 2024 leading up to the Belgian Grand Prix, Pierre Gasly again led the entire F1, F2 and F3 paddock for a jog from the start-finish line back up to the Raidillon tyre barrier where Hubert crashed to pay their respects.
+The corner was also the site of Dilano van 't Hoff's multi-car accident at the exit of the corner in 2023.

 Investigation and recommendations

 The Fédération Internationale de l'Automobile (FIA) launched an investigation into the accident.
 Findings of the accident investigation were presented to the World Motor Sport Council, together with recommended actions in December 2019.
 The FIA finished this investigation in February 2020.

-FIA stated that Hubert's cause of death was "non-survivable trauma".
-FIA gathers extensive medical data on drivers during the course of the race, however, this data is not released to the public due to privacy and ethical reasons.
+The FIA stated that Hubert's cause of death was "non-survivable trauma".
+The FIA also gathers extensive medical data on drivers during the course of the race, however for privacy and ethical reasons, this data is not released to the public.
 F2 cars are built to the same safety standard as F1 cars; following the accident, Racing Point F1 Team technical boss Andy Green commented: "The energy involved was absolutely huge, and the current chassis design, whether F2 or F1, there's no way a current chassis can survive that sort of impact."

 In May 2020, the FIA Safety Department issued the following safety recommendations which will be implemented in future generations of single seat cars (including F1, F2, F3, F4 and Formula E cars):